 However, while most find ease and efficiency, especially in collaboration through Git, a smaller yet significant portion grapples with occasional errors.

-To bridge this, periodic training sessions are incorporated by teams, ensuring that even tools like 'Git stash' for temporary saves aren't overlooked.
+To bridge this, teams incorporate periodic training sessions, ensuring that even tools like 'Git stash' for temporary saves aren't overlooked.
 For marketers and designers, understanding this landscape offers a window into the intricate dance of code management, fostering more seamless interactions with development teams.

 13. 55% of Developers prefer merging over rebasing for integrating changes.6